 Modernism in terms of architecture is characterized by the predominance of the curve over the straight line, asymmetry, rich decoration and detail, use of natural and organic motifs, and dynamic shapes.
 Gaudí found a lot of his inspiration in nature and avidly studied organic and anarchic geometric forms and applied these often to his work.
 His buildings are distinctive, especially his later works, and used elements that had never been applied to architecture at the time.

-As a person, Gaudí was a private and spiritual man and one who was proud of his Catalonia culture and the Catalan language.
-He never married and so devoted his life mostly to his work and his Roman Catholic faith.
+As a person, Gaudí was a private and spiritual man, one who was proud of his Catalan culture and the Catalan language.
+He never married and devoted his life mostly to his work and his Roman Catholic faith.
 As a young man, he dressed well, attended social events and the theater, and traveled by horse and carriage.

 However, as an older man, Gaudí lived frugally and neglected his appearance, wearing tattered clothing.
 In fact, in June 1926, Gaudí was struck by a passing tram and was assumed to be a beggar because of his appearance; this assumption may have led to his death as medical treatment was sadly delayed.
 During Gaudí’s final years, he devoted himself entirely to working on Sagrada Família.